You have 0 product(s) in your cart.

 Things you can see:

-Huge schools of yellowtail, kingfish, leather jackets, wobbiegong sharks, angel sharks, Port Jackson sharks, bull rays, southern eagle rays.
-Also a marvellous array of sponges.
+In Voodoo point diving, you will get sweet encounters with huge schools of yellowtail, kingfish, leather jackets, wobbegong sharks, angel sharks, Port Jackson sharks, bull rays, southern eagle rays.
+Also a marvelous array of sponges.

 Things to be careful of: